-This blog considers the mutual formation of urbanity and religion from antiquity to the present.
-It focuses on specific case studies, like Mediterranean cities of the ancient world, early modern political and religious centres or modern Indian towns, but it also introduces more wide-ranging, theoretical investigations.
+This blog considers the mutual formation of urbanity and religion from antiquity to the present in South Asia, (Central) Europe and the Mediterranean.
+It focuses on specific case studies, like Mediterranean cities of the ancient world, early modern political and religious centres or modern Indian towns, but also introduces more wide-ranging, theoretical investigations.

-and Martin Christ, who also manages this blog.
+Martin Christ and Klara-Maeve O’Reilly, who also jointly manage this blog.